 How to check disk space usage in Exchange Server

-You can easily check the size of your Exchange databases along using the Database Size Information report.
-This report does not only show the actual disk space usage, but also the recoverable space in each database, and the size of its transaction log.
+You can easily check the size of your Exchange databases by using the Database Size Information report, in the Storage category.
+This report not only shows the actual disk space usage, but also the recoverable space - or white space - in each database, and the size of its associated transaction log.

-As you can see, white space and transaction logs can take up a good part of disk space consumed, and it makes sense to keep an eye on it.
-Once again, Promodag Reports can help you!
+As you can see, white space and transaction logs can take up a good part of overall disk space consumed, and it makes sense to keep an eye on it.

 White space is the area in an Exchange database which is created by the deletion of an item or object, for example a mailbox.
 It acts like a buffer and it is created along with the mailbox database itself.
 White space may increase or decrease when you migrate, move, purge or delete mailboxes; the mailbox database will reuse it for any new mailbox item or object.
 However, the used white space will also take up more disk space and the mailbox database will also allocate more space for it, ultimately increasing the database size.